 LLCs are legal structures for small businesses that protect your personal assets, such as your house and car, in the case of lawsuits or business bankruptcy.
 This is the most popular legal structure for small retail businesses and the one we recommend if you are planning on maintaining a single consignment storefront.

-If you are the single owner of the LLC, you will likely still pay taxes the same way you would as a sole proprietorship but with the benefit of having your personal assets protected from liability.
+If you’re the single owner of the LLC, you’ll likely still pay taxes the same way you would as a sole proprietorship but with the benefit of personal assets protection from liability.
 However, many states have separate LLC taxes, which may make it more expensive than operating as a sole proprietor.
+It’s always best to check with your local regulations.

-To form an LLC, you need to choose an official name and file paperwork to establish your company, whereas a sole proprietorship does not require any paperwork.
-Luckily, the paperwork is not overly extensive can be filed easily in a few steps using a tool like LegalZoom.
+To form an LLC, you need to choose an official name and file paperwork to establish your company, whereas a sole proprietorship doesn’t require any paperwork.
+Luckily, the paperwork isn’t overly extensive and can be filed easily in a few steps using a tool like LegalZoom.
+Read our guide to learn how.

 Corporation or C-corp